oasis-open-projects/documentation/board-docs/open-projects-rules.md

 ## 12. Releases and Group Releases

 **12.1** *Releases*.
-The PGB may act to approve a Designated Branch as an official [**Release**][terms] of the Project, after giving written notice to all Contributors via the Project Tools at least fourteen days prior to taking that action (by initiating a PGB vote or consensus call).
+The PGB may act to approve a Designated Branch as an official [**Release**][terms] of the Project, after giving notice to all Contributors via the Project Tools at least fourteen days prior to initiating a PGB vote or consensus call.
 Such approval decisions are subject to the process, notice and transparency provisions of these rules.
 Any product of the Project that is composed from contributions to the Project Repositories, of any nature, is eligible for approval as a Release of the Project.

 **12.2** *Group Releases*.
-When desirable to aggregate outputs, the PGB may act to approve any set of the Project's Releases or subsets of Releases as an official ***Group Release*** of the Project, after giving written notice to all Contributors via the Project Tools at least fourteen days prior to taking that action (by initiating a PGB vote or consensus call).
+When desirable to aggregate outputs, the PGB may act to approve any set of the Project's Releases or subsets of Releases as an official ***Group Release*** of the Project, after giving notice to all Contributors via the Project Tools at least fourteen days prior to initiating a PGB vote or consensus call.
 Such approval decisions are subject to the process, notice and transparency provisions of these rules.
 Group Releases may include multiple Releases that bear different Applicable Licenses.
 Aggregate contributions by Maintainers or others which are prepared as potential Project Specifications should instead be approved as Project Specification Drafts, as provided below.

 **12.3** *Licensing*.
 Releases and Group Releases bear only the license rights and covenants provided for each of the contributions included there, as evidenced by the relevant repositories' Applicable License(s) and the CLAs.